Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: Additional Details on CVAE Experiments

 \paragraph{Experiment Details.} We use a convolutional CVAE model consisting of an Encoder with two convolutional layers (1$\to$32 and 32$\to$64 channels, $4\times4$ kernels, stride 2, with GELU activations), followed by a linear projection that outputs the mean and log-variance of a $d_z=20$-dimensional Gaussian latent space.
 The Decoder mirrors this structure: a linear layer maps the latent code to a $64\times7\times7$ tensor, which is upsampled by two transposed convolutional layers (64$\to$32 and 32$\to$1 channels, $4\times4$ kernels, stride 2, with GELU activations) to reconstruct $28\times28$ images.
 We train the CVAE with the standard objective, i.e., binary cross-entropy reconstruction loss plus KL divergence regularization.

 \paragraph{Discriminator for filtering.} We additionally train a discriminator $D$ to distinguish real from synthetic samples. $D$ is implemented as a multi-layer perceptron: five fully connected layers with hidden sizes 512, 256, 128, and 64, each followed by a LeakyReLU activation, and a final linear layer mapping to a single logit.
 The output is passed through a sigmoid to yield the probability of the input being real.
-The discriminator is trained with binary cross-entropy, labeling real MNIST digits as 1 and CVAE-generated digits as 0.
+The discriminator is trained with binary cross-entropy, labeling real MNIST digits as positive and CVAE-generated digits as negative.

 \paragraph{Synthetic generation and filtering.} After each training round, we generate conditioned samples by drawing $z \sim \mathcal{N}(0,I)$, choosing labels $y$ (uniform over classes unless specified), and decoding $\tilde{x} = g_{\theta}(z,y)$.
 To control sample quality, we score each $(\tilde{x},y)$ with the discriminator $D(\tilde{x},y)$.
 For each class, we retain only the top $10\%$ of generated samples with the highest discriminator scores.
-These filtered synthetic samples are then combined with the real dataset to form the training data for the next round.
+These filtered synthetic samples form the training data for the next round.

-\paragraph{Supplementary Results on ELBO Loss} We also evaluate generative performance using the test \emph{negative ELBO} (NELBO; lower is better), a standard metric for VAEs.
-Compared to FID, NELBO proves substantially harder to improve—likely because NELBO penalizes per-pixel deviations, while FID emphasizes perceptual quality.
-We adopted a much more aggressive synthetic size schedule than in our earlier experiments.
-Starting from 500 real samples, we first increase the synthetic size to $30\text{K}$—a point at which further increases yield diminishing returns—then linearly scale over 20 rounds until reaching $1\text{M}$ synthetic samples, which already stretched our computational budget.

-Figure~\ref{fig:iter_recon_loss} reports test NELBO over these 20 rounds.
-Consistent with our bias-variance analysis, we observe clear improvement in the early stages (up to about round 5-10).
-After that, however, NELBO deteriorates beyond round 10.
-Note that NELBO is the sum of KL divergence and the construction loss, which measures how different the reconstructed image is from the original input.
-Hence it is always smaller than NELBO.
-As a reference, we also show the construction loss in Figure~\ref{fig:iter_recon_loss} through the right-side y-axis.

-We attribute this both to the verifier's limitations, as discussed in the main text, and to the fact our verifier (implemented via a discriminator) emphasizes more on perceptual quality rather than likelihood-based reconstruction.
-This observation is also consistent with our theoretical prediction: verifier bias can lead to a reversal in loss trends, negating the early gains realized by bias-variance trade-offs.

-As a result, our retrained models achieve much sharper, cleaner digits with significantly improved FID, even when NELBO stagnates or worsens.
-We believe that with stronger verifiers better aligned with the true data distribution, iterative retraining could improve not only perceptual metrics like FID but also likelihood-based metrics such as NELBO.